Gussage All Saints Church

 The first record of a vicar comes from 1347 and the parish registers begin in 1560.
 The chancel arch was installed in the 19th century by the architect John Hicks, whose pupil was an aspiring architect named Thomas Hardy.
 Hardy, of course, would go on to lasting fame as a novelist.

 The church is built of flint, dressed with stone, and the tower is decorated with alternating bands of stone and flint.
 Unusually, the belfry is reached through an external door at the base of the tower, giving access to a spiral stair.
-In the belfry is a ring of 5 bells, 3 of which predate the Reformation.
+In the belfry is a ring of five bells, three of which predate the Reformation.

 On the floor of the nave are a pair of brass memorial inscriptions, one to Isabella Whitwood (d.
 1508), and the other to Richard Lane (d.
 1574).